-The recent years Naxos island gets more and more attention, and there is a reason for that.
+Updated on 02/12/2023.
+The recent years Naxos Island has gotten more and more attention, and there is a reason for that.
 To be frank, there is more than one reason!!

-Naxos is the biggest island in the Aegean and very famous for its beaches, the traditional villages, the nightlife, the delicious food, and the local products!
+Naxos is the biggest island in the Aegean and is very famous for its beaches, traditional villages, nightlife, delicious food, and local products!

 - When should you visit Naxos?